droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 * The werewolves call themselves the Children of Mother Night, and have offered her treasures and gifts for many generations.
 The hoard, however, is cursed: a creature that steals from Mother Night will lose its life in the process.
 * When Strahd first awoke, he sent two **vampire spawn** to inform the pack of his revival.
 When those spawn attempted to collect some of the pack’s “treasure" as a tax to Strahd, the curse froze them and devoured their life force, rotting their bodies away until they died of necrosis.
 Emil then ordered their corpses bolted to the wall behind the shrine, as a warning to those who would steal from Mother Night. (“For all his efforts," Zuleika notes smugly, “Kiril has been quite unable to remove them.
 Even he fears Mother Night’s wrath, as well he should.")
 * Zuleika doesn’t know what the *Holy Symbol of Ravenkind* is—only that the statue of Mother Night has worn it for decades.

 > [!info]+ **The Curse of Mother Night**
 > Items in Mother Night’s hoard, including the *Holy Symbol of Ravenkind* and the statue of Mother Night, can’t be moved or removed without permission.
-Additionally, a creature that attempts to physically retrieve an item from the hoard without permission, must make a DC 25 Wisdom saving throw or be incapacitated until it releases the item.
+Additionally, a creature that attempts to physically retrieve an item from the hoard without permission, must make a DC 35 Will saving throw or be [Unconscious](https://2e.aonprd.com/Conditions.aspx?ID=95) until it releases the item.
 (A creature that attempts to indirectly retrieve an item, such as by using a tool, a spell, or another creature to do so, is similarly affected.
 In such a case, the effect doesn’t end until the item is returned to Mother Night’s hoard.)
 >
 > While incapacitated in this way, the creature can't move any part of its body except for its hands and face, and can't remove its hand from the hoard except by releasing the item taken.
-Additionally, the creature must make a DC 25 Constitution saving throw at the end of each turn it remains incapacitated, taking 8d8 necrotic damage on a failure or half as much on a success.
+Additionally, the creature must make a DC 35 Fortitude Basic saving throw at the end of each turn it remains Unconscious, taking 8d8 void damage.
 >
 > A cleric of Mother Night can grant a creature permission to take an item from the shrine.
 However, this permission has no effect if the cleric is being manipulated or coerced.

 Zuleika is willing to grant the players permission to take the *Holy Symbol of Ravenkind*—and no other treasure—if the players swear an oath to Mother Night to rescue Emil from the dungeons of Castle Ravenloft and help him reclaim his position as packleader from Kiril.

 Zuleika warns the players that, should they fail to keep their oath by the moon's first light after the next new moon, their vitality and strength will sap each night that their oath remains unfulfilled.
 (See **Oath of the New Moon** below for details.)

 > [!info]+ **Oath of the New Moon**
 > Zuleika is willing to allow the players to take the *Holy Symbol of Ravenkind* only if all of them, including any NPC companions, swear the Oath of the New Moon before the statue of Mother Night.
 >
 > The next new moon takes place on Neyavr 15th—the seventh day after the last full moon.
-Each time the moon rises after the new moon, beginning at nightfall on Neyavr 16th, each player that swore the oath suffers the following effects: their maximum hit points are reduced by one-seventh their original maximum (rounded up), and they gain a cumulative -1 to ability checks and saving throws.
+Each time the moon rises after the new moon, beginning at nightfall on Neyavr 16th, each player that swore the oath becomes Drained 2, Clumsy 1, Enfeebled 1, Stupefied 1 which can't be reduced while the Oath in the effect.
 (A character dies if this effect reduces their hit point maximum to 0.
 These reductions last until removed by a *wish* spell or similar magic.)
 >
 > A cleric of Mother Night, including Zuleika, can use their action to release a character from their oath and remove any penalties they've suffered for failing to fulfill it.
 (Zuleika won't do so unless the players free Emil from Castle Ravenloft.)
 This action has no effect if the cleric is being manipulated or coerced.

 If the players agree to swear Zuleika's oath and retrieve the *Holy Symbol of Ravenkind*, it has been revised as follows:

 > [!item]+ **Holy Symbol of Ravenkind**
 >
-> *Wondrous item, legendary (requires attunement by a creature of good alignment)*
+> *unique, mythic, divine, artifact, invested, holy*
 >
 > The holy symbol has 5 charges for the following properties.
 It regains 1d4 + 1 charges daily at dawn.
 >
-> **_Dawn's Embrace._** As a reaction, when a creature you can see within 30 feet of you would be reduced to 0 hit points, you can expend 2 charges to cause that creature to drop to 1 hit point instead.
-That creature gains immunity to all damage until the start of its next turn.
+> **_Dawn's Embrace._** As a reaction, when you or a creature you can see within 30 feet of you would be reduced to 0 hit points or would die from a [death](https://2e.aonprd.com/Traits.aspx?ID=40) effect, you can expend 2 charges to cause that creature to drop to 1 hit point instead.
+That creature gains temporary Hit Points equal five times your level that last until the start of your next turn.
 >
-> **_Light of Hope._** As an action, you can expend 1 charge and choose one creature you can see within 30 feet of you.
-All of the following conditions on that creature end: blinded, charmed, deafened, frightened, paralyzed, poisoned, and stunned.
+> **_Light of Hope._** You can expend 1 charge and cast one of the following: [_cleanse affliction_](https://2e.aonprd.com/Spells.aspx?ID=1467), [_clear mind_](https://2e.aonprd.com/Spells.aspx?ID=1469), [_sound body_](https://2e.aonprd.com/Spells.aspx?ID=1679), or [_sure footing_](https://2e.aonprd.com/Spells.aspx?ID=1708).
+The spell is heightened to the half of your level rounded up.
 >
-> **_Sun’s Blessing._** As an action, you can expend 2 charges to cause holy power to radiate from the symbol in a 30-foot radius for 1 minute.
-Nonhostile creatures in that radius deal an extra 1d4 radiant damage when they hit with a weapon attack.
+> **_Sun’s Blessing._** As a two-action activity, you can expend 2 charges to cause holy power to radiate from the symbol in a 30-foot radius for 1 minute.
+The attacks of creatures that are neither hostile nor unholy in that radius receive effect of a [holy](https://2e.aonprd.com/Equipment.aspx?ID=2842) rune (it includes thaumaturge's implements, kineticist's impulses, etc.).
 >
-> You can also use the holy symbol as a spellcasting focus for your cleric and paladin spells.
-You gain a +1 bonus to spell attack rolls and to the saving throw DCs of your cleric and paladin spells.
+> If you have a divine spellcasting, you can use the holy symbol to cast [Divine Lance](https://2e.aonprd.com/Spells.aspx?ID=1498) with a Holy trait.
+For that, you should not have an Unholy trait.
+>
+> If you are unholy, you are enfeebled 2 while carrying or wielding this item.
 ### Bianca’s Return
 Partway through the players’ conversation with Zuleika—before the players learn how to free Ilya or obtain the *Holy Symbol of Ravenkind*—Bianca Stoyanovich descends from <span class="citation">Z8.
 Ring of Stone (p.
 205)</span>, passes through <span class="citation">Z6.
 Kiril's Cave (p.
 204)</span>, and approaches <span class="citation">Z7.
 Shrine of Mother Night (p.
 204)</span>.

-Any character with a passive Wisdom (Perception) score of 18 or above hears Bianca pass through the curtain at the rear of Kiril’s Cave.
-Characters who act swiftly can conceal themselves from view by moving along the southern staircase and succeeding on a DC 20 group Dexterity (Stealth) check.
+Any character who succeeds on a DC 25 Perception check hears Bianca pass through the curtain at the rear of Kiril’s Cave.
+Characters who act swiftly can conceal themselves from view by moving along the southern staircase and succeeding on a DC 26 Stealth check to Hide.
 (On a failure, Bianca confronts them atop the southern staircase, obstructing their escape.)

 If Bianca doesn’t notice the players, she proceeds as follows, assuming the players listen in and don’t interrupt: